1Why is it important to have a home inspected?

 10Home Inspection fees/ Realtor referrals

 It is an open fact that most people tend to price shop for the cheapest inspector or let the realtor pick their choice.
-Realtors are obliged to give out at least 5 names of inspectors to prevent conflict of interests.
+Realtors are obliged to give out at least 5 names of inspectors to prevent conflict of interest.
 When you interview the inspector, be sure to ask their qualifications, experiences and professional affiliations.
 Be sure to ask questions and research reviews which are easily found via a google search as most have their own websites.
 Cost is probably NOT the best question to ask when hiring a Home Inspector since most of the senior inspectors charge about the same price.
 Keep in mind the amount of money you can save if you hire an experienced inspector that finds the big issues.
 For example, if your inspector determines the home needs a new roof, a leaky water tank, or foundation damage – the inspection just paid for itself.
-At Arch Home Inspections, we are experienced with thousands of inspections completed with over 1200 verified client reviews to date To request a quote on any of our services, feel free to contact us- 7 days a week.
+At Arch Home Inspections, we are experienced with thousands of inspections completed with over 2200 verified client reviews to date To request a quote on any of our services, feel free to contact us- 7 days a week.

 11Do you take measurements?